Prashantheleshala/flask_project_deployment_aws/README.md

 The application can be further extended with additional regex features or improvements in the user interface.

 Deployment:
 The application has been deployed on the AWS Cloud to make it accessible to users remotely.
-Users can access the application by visiting the provided URL.(BUT AS I AM USING FREE AWS IT WOULD BE AVAILABLE FOR LONG)
+Users can access the application by visiting the provided URL.(BUT AS I AM USING FREE AWS IT WOULD NOT BE AVAILABLE FOR LONG)

 Technologies Used:
 Python